The importance of choosing an appropriate head support is twofold:

 Blocks and wedges allow you to position the patient’s head at different heights and to place the head in different degrees of flexion or extension.

 We offer two blocks (2 cm and 4 cm height) and three wedges (9°, 13.5° and 18°).
-The wedges can be positioned in two directions, to create either flexion or extension.
+You can position the wedges in two directions, to create either flexion or extension.

-Thanks to the straightforward click system, the blocks and wedges can easily be stacked on top of each other.
+Thanks to the straightforward click system, you can easily stack the blocks and wedges on top of each other.
 If possible use no more than two blocks or wedges to ensure optimal stability.

 The blocks and wedges come in a low density and high density version that can be used during both simulation and treatment.
 A separate set of blocks and wedges (white set) is suitable for MRI simulation.